Nonlinear Time Series Modeling: A Unified Perspective, Algorithm, and Application: Nonparametric LPTime Analysis

 Application of our LPSpectral tool on S\&P 500 return data is shown in Fig \ref{fig:LPtspec}.
-First observe that the \emph{conventional spectral density (black solid line) provides no insight into the (complex) serial dependency present in the data}.
-The nonlinearity in the series is captured by the interesting shapes of our specially-designed times series $\YS_2(t)$ and $\YS_4(t)$, which classical (linear) correlogram based spectra can not account for.
-The shape of the spectra of $\cZ(Y(t))$ and the rank-transformed time series $\YS_1(t)$ looks very similar.
-Pronounced \emph{singularity near zero} of the spectrum of $\YS_2(t)$ hints some kind of ``long memory'' behavior.
-The proposed LPSpectrum methodology is highly \emph{robust} and thus can tackle the \emph{heavy-tailed} S\&P data quite successfully.
+Few interesting observations: (i) the conventional spectral density (black solid line) provides no insight into the (complex) serial dependency present in the data. (ii) The nonlinearity in the series is captured by the interesting shapes of our specially-designed times series $\YS_2(t)$ and $\YS_4(t)$, which classical (linear) correlogram based spectra can not account for. (iii) The shape of the spectra of $\cZ(Y(t))$ and the rank-transformed time series $\YS_1(t)$ looks very similar. and a (iv) pronounced singularity near zero of the spectrum of $\YS_2(t)$ hints some kind of ``long memory'' behavior.
+This phenomena also known as regular variation representation at frequency $\om=0$ \citep{granger1980LM}.